OpenDocCN/dsai-notes-pt3-zh/docs/ccnt-math100-calc/【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P50：L50-The Polar Form of COMPLEX NUMBERS  _ Finding the nth roots of -1 - ShowMeAI - BV1tq4y1U7Cv.md

-# 【双语字幕+资料下载】辛辛那提 MATH101 ｜ 微积分Ⅱ(2019·完整版) - P50：L50-The Polar Form of COMPLEX NUMBERS  _ Finding the nth roots of -1 - ShowMeAI - BV1tq4y1U7Cv
+# P50：L50-The Polar Form of COMPLEX NUMBERS  _ Finding the nth roots of -1 - ShowMeAI - BV1tq4y1U7Cv

 Welcome to my third video in my little series on complex numbers。 Well。